One Lost Henchman

 This was a fun little mobile toy that turns your phone into a sort of sonic stress ball.

-I did a fair bit of the programming on this app, focusing mainly in the audio engine (supporting compressed sound clips to get our download size small) and on cleaning up and extending the UI code to iPad resolution.
+I did much of the programming on this app, focusing mainly in the audio engine (supporting compressed sound clips to get our download size small) and on cleaning up and extending the UI code to iPad resolution.

 MDK2 HD (2012)

-We took an old game and made it look a lot better (well, for a game that first shipped in 2000), often without access to the original source data.
-I worked on tools to convert the data that we had into something our artists could work with and then stitch their new art together with the old.
+We took an old game and made it look a lot better (well, relatively speaking - we couldn't just remake all the art from scratch, so much of this was programmer tricks).
+We didn't even have all of the old source data to work with, so I worked on tools to convert the data that we did have into something our artists could work with and then stitch their new art together with the old.

 I also ended up rewriting the audio system as we had lost access to the libraries that the old code was built around.
-In the process I ended up integrating support for newer, better formats and learning a lot about 3D sound.
+In the process I ended up integrating support for newer, better formats and learning a lot about audio.

 MDK2 on WiiWare (2011)

-This was my first foray onto the Wii.
-To call it a learning experience would be a tremendous understatement.
-While this game doesn't look nearly as good as I intended, I'm still immensely proud of what we achieved on this project given the constraints we were under.
+Yes, that says WiiWare, as in the original Nintendo Wii console.
+To call this a learning experience would be a hilarious understatement.
+While this game doesn't look nearly as good as intended, I'm still immensely proud of what we achieved on this project given the constraints we were under (such as half the team suddenly becoming unavailabile for half the project).

-For one thing, we had to shrink the game data down to less than a tenth of its original size.
+The hardest challenge was shrinking the game data down to less than a tenth of its original size.
 I ended up writing a fairly involved set of build tools to strip unused data out of the game assets and compress what remained.
 A lot of time and effort went into researching the best techniques to accomplish this.
 Ultimately, we had to sacrifice a lot of the source art's quality (particularly the textures and the sound) in order to fit the game to the amount of space we were allowed, and we unfortunately didn't quite have the time we needed to really tweak the art in order to work around those constraints.
+Some of the successes here involved rewriting the material system so that differently tinted or UV-wrapped versions of the same texture (there were a lot of these) could be deduplicated by moving the tint operation to runtime.

 The Beamdog Windows Client (2011)

-No, not the current client, the one from back when Beamdog ran a small Steam-esque online game store.
+No, not the current client (do they even still have one?), the one from back when Beamdog ran a tiny Steam-esque startup online game store.

-This is another of my favorite projects.
-The Beamdog client is nothing like a game - it's a massive GUI on top of a data distribution system.
-It was also my first significant foray into using WPF and working with a designer (designer meaning "a human who produces designs", not the visual editor that ships with Visual Studio) to create a UI that's not just functional but which also looks good.
+I really enjoyed this project.
+The Beamdog client is nothing like a game - it's a massive GUI on top of an online database and content distribution system.
+It was also my first significant foray into using WPF and working with a UI designer (designer meaning "a human who produces designs", not the visual editor that ships with Visual Studio) to create a UI that's not just functional but which also looked great at the time (alas, Aero glass was but a passing fad).

 Whereas games are largely linear in their execution (gather input, simulate physics, simulate AI, update sounds, draw frame, repeat), the Beamdog client is anything but.
-Dealing with a large number of systems that all run at their own speed (pulling game data, fetching product info from the store, waiting for data to save to or load from disk, etc) while the user is clicking about unpredictably and not having everything in a constant state of crashing is quite the challenge.
+Dealing with a large number of systems that all run at their own speed (pulling game data, fetching product info from the store, waiting for data to save to or load from disk, etc) while the user is clicking about unpredictably and not having everything in a constant state of crashing made for some interesting challenges.
 It's even more challenging given that most of these processes can fail in many ways without warning (network errors, virus scanners locking cache files on disk, etc), and the app has to detect these errors and retry the operation or fall back to some other method without interrupting the user experience.
+And all of this before async and await came on the scene.

 Rhythm Spirit (2010)